pcelvng/task-tools/apps/taskmasters/files/README.md

 1. Respond immediately on file creation
 2. Check file 'groups' periodically
+	- based on a cron event
-	- every hour on a minute offset
+	- based on reaching a maximum count
+	- both cron and max count, whichever comes first